Noor-Faqihi/Appointments-No-shows/README.md

 # Dependencies
 The following are the list of libraries used in this project.
+- import pandas as pd
+pandas was used for data manipulation, like loading and cleaning datasets.
+- import numpy as np
+helps with numerical operations and handling large arrays.
+- import matplotlib.pyplot as plt
+matplotlib was used to create basic visualizations like bar charts and histograms
+- import seaborn as sns
+builds more advanced and aesthetically pleasing plots, such as heatmaps and pair plots, to explore relationships in the data.
+Together, these libraries enable efficient analysis and visualization of medical appointment no-shows.

 Project Title: A clear title for your project.
 ● Description: A brief overview of the project and its goals.